pyeventsourcing/eventsourcing/docs/topics/persistence.rst

 domain events, and will be decoded and then decompressed when retrieving domain events.

-A recorder inserts stored event objects in a datastore when domain events are stored in an event store, and selects stored events from a datastore when domain events are retrieved from an event store.
+A **recorder** inserts stored event objects in a datastore when domain events are stored in an event store, and selects stored events from a datastore when domain events are retrieved from an event store.
 Depending on the type of the recorder it may be possible to select the stored events as event notifications, and it may be possible atomically to record tracking records along with the stored events,

-.. contents:: :local:

 Stored event objects